 Unlike some rivals, it feels very composed on the move – some SUVs have the tendency to produce alarming amounts of body roll but the Q3 feels similar to the smaller Audi A3.
 Engines are all strong and refined, with the most popular choice being the 2.0-litre diesel.
 It has tons of mid-range torque and will easily manage 60mpg while getting from rest to 60mph in under 10 seconds.

-If you think this premium SUV is the one for you, our Audi Q3 configurator will find you the best deals available, from Audi dealers across the UK.
+If you think this premium SUV is the one for you, our Audi Q3 configurator will find you great deals from Audi dealers across the UK.

-Use carwow.co.uk to get the best prices on any of the cars on this list.
+Use carwow.co.uk to get brilliant prices on any of the cars on this list.
 If you’re struggling to decide on your next new car, our car chooser will help narrow down your options.